Do Corgis Like to be Held?

 Are corgis social dogs?

-Corgis are friendly, energetic, and love being around people.
+Corgis are social dogs.
+They are friendly, energetic, and love being around people.

 Are Corgis Good House Dogs?
 This Pembroke Welsh Corgi is happy to be inside being held by his owner.